 The engagement MLA saw as a result of Operation Boomerang has been unprecedented in the history of lamb ad campaigns, resulting in skyrocketing sales of lamb during the campaign period since 2016.

-The 2017 campaign continued to cause an outpouring of commentary on social media with some indigenous leaders labeling it offensive, and other commentators seeing it as a comment on Australia’s controversial policy of detaining refugees in offshore detention centres.
+The 2017 campaign continued to cause an outpouring of commentary on social media with some indigenous leaders labelling it offensive, and other commentators seeing it as a comment on Australia’s controversial policy of detaining refugees in offshore detention centres.
 It also generated complaints to the Advertising Standards Board — though not as many as ‘Operation Boomerang’.

 Given MLA had a relatively small budget, Buresti commended the brand for making the most of every ad dollar spent and really encouraging the agency to push its creative boundaries.